behreajj/AsepriteAddons/commands/README.md

 - `flattenGroup`: Flattens a group layer.
 Includes locked layers, but excludes hidden layers.

 - `groupLayers`: Places layers in the active range into a new group layer.
 If all child layers have the same parent, the group is placed under the parent.
+Does not group background layers.

 - `nextFrame`: Moves the active frame to the next frame index.
 Preserves timeline ranges of `RangeType.LAYERS`.
 If play once is false, then returns to the first frame after reaching the last.